-Sasha Bergstrom-Katz is an artist and second-year PhD candidate at Birkbeck, University of London in Psychosocial Studies.
+Sasha Bergstrom-Katz is a PhD candidate at Birkbeck, University of London in Psychosocial Studies.
 Her work looks at how the human sciences (particularly psy-disciplines) produce people as subjects and is specifically interested in how the subject is re-presented to itself through examination, study and diagnosis.
 She holds a three-year MFA in Art from the University of California, Irvine and exhibits internationally in arts and theatre spaces.

 Becka Hudson is a doctoral student at Birkbeck’s Criminology and UCL’s Medical Anthropology departments, looking at the use of diagnostic tools in the UK prison system, particularly for people with personality disorder.
 She is particularly interested in how criminal justice infrastructure was utilised in the British Empire, and the relationship of these developments to contemporary iterations of class, race and imperialism.
 Becka frequently works as a campaigner around criminal justice issues and occasionally appears in popular press to discuss imprisonment and policing.

 Evan Sedgwick-Jell is a PhD candidate in the Birkbeck Psyschosocial Studies department.
 His research examines contemporary popular psychology literature focusing on depression, to develop its underlying political meanings for system-antagonistic political movements and the capitalist subject under societies in late neoliberalization.
 The connection between knowledge and political practice is key in his work, and he brings his long experience within social movements as well as his former jobs in youth and social work to bear on his writing.
 Evan is an associate fellow of the SHaME project, a member of the Critical Political Economy Research Network, and Postgraduate Representative on the Birkbeck UCU branch committee.